almero-digital-marketing/mikser-docs/layouts.md

 ### Referring meta data
 There are several objects that you can access inside a layout.

 * `document` - This object holds currently rendered document.
-You can access document meta data by doing 'document.meta'.
+You can access document meta data by doing `document.meta`.
 * `layout` - This is an on object pointing to the current layout.
-You can access layout meta data by doing 'layout.meta'.
+You can access layout meta data by doing `layout.meta`.
-* `data` - This an object that holds all the data loaded by the queries defined in the layout's front matter.
+* `data` - This object holds all the data loaded by the queries defined in the layout's front matter `data` element.
-* `blocks` - This object has functions that will render the blocks defined in the layout's front matter.
+* `blocks` - This object has functions that will render the blocks defined in the layout's front matter `blocks` element.

 Let's extend our previous example by using the document title and description in the `html5.ect` layout.